 Kildare were underdogs going into their opening game against Meath in Maynooth, and when they made poor use of a gale force wind in the opening half it looked like another short campaign ahead.
 Kildare turned around only two points clear.

 With Nally holding the defence together at centre-back, ably assisted by Reilly, Kildare repelled any Meath attacks with relative ease and at the other end Walsh and substitute Noons scored the all-important goals to propel the Lilies to a nine-point win.
-Dunny was considered man-of-the-match by the Nationalist.
+Dunney was considered man-of-the-match by the Nationalist.

 Their reward was a trip to Croke Park to face Dublin and while football was going through a lean spell in the capital, any time you score five goals against the Metropolitans is a feather in a young player’s cap.

 Kildare won by 5-6 to 2-10 and there was no fluke about it.
-Despite playing second fiddle at midfield, their forwards took their goal chances superbly, Dunny’s 21-yard rocket before half-time proving particularly critical.
+Despite playing second fiddle at midfield, their forwards took their goal chances superbly, Dunney’s 21-yard rocket before half-time proving particularly critical.

 That moved their lead out to six points and it had gone out to ten before Kildare seemed to fade.
 But they had enough in the tank and defended superbly to restrict Dublin mainly to placed balls.
 Miller outclassed a series of opponents and didn’t put a foot wrong while McTeague and Reilly also impressed.

-Up front, Dunny was marked tightly but still managed 1-2 while despite giving away plenty in the physical stakes, Allenwood’s Behan notched two goals through clever movement, as did Keogh after replacing the tiring Walsh.
+Up front, Dunney was marked tightly but still managed 1-2 while despite giving away plenty in the physical stakes, Allenwood’s Behan notched two goals through clever movement, as did Keogh after replacing the tiring Walsh.

 Kildare were now installed as Leinster favourites ahead of a semi-final with Wexford, all the more remarkable considering their entire team would be underage again the following year.